 - Creating case strategy

-Since 2008, students in the Project have won at least 63 direct appeals, constitutional challenges and actual innocence cases.
+Since 2008, students in the Project have won over 70 direct appeals, constitutional challenges and actual innocence cases.
 Students in the Project have helped free three wrongfully convicted Kansans since 2015.
 The project gets more than 200 letters a year from inmates seeking assistance.

 Project for Innocence Resources